 - Step 2: Visit SERVE clearance information!
 This page will help you learn how to obtain a Certificate of Clearance if you don't already have one.
 If you would like to complete your SERVE rotation in LBUSD, there is additional clearance steps that need to be taken.

-- Step 9: Once you have completed all of your required SERVE hours, you will need to send your cooperating teacher a final evaluation link by filling out the End of Rotation form in S4@ The Beach.
-You will need to provide your Cooperating Teacher's name and email address.
+- Step 7: Once you have completed all of your required SERVE hours, you will need to send your demonstration teacher a final evaluation link.

 - Keep a consistent schedule in the field and notify the classroom teacher in advance in case of absence